kevinferrare/spice86/README.md

 It is possible to provide a C: Drive for emulated DOS functions with the option **--cDrive**.
 Default is current folder.
 For some games you may need to set the C drive to the game folder.

 ### Time
-The emulated Timer hardware of the PC (Intel 8259) currently only supports measuring time from the number of instructions the emulated CPU did execute.
+The emulated Timer hardware of the PC (Intel 8259) supports measuring time from either:

-By default one second is considered to be 5 millions emulated instructions, and this can be changed with the option **--instructionsPerSecond** (adjust it to match your computer speed).
+- The real elapsed time.
+Speed can be altered with parameter **--timeMultiplier**.

-Since time depends on the number of instructions elapsed, timer ticks will become less frequent the more you re-implement your program, this may lower framerate.
-You can fix by decreasing instructionsPerSecond.
+- The number of instructions the emulated CPU executed.
+This is the behaviour is activated with parameter **--instructionsPerSecond** and is forced when in GDB mode so that you can debug with peace of mine without the timer triggering.

 ### Screen refresh
-Screen is refreshed 60 times per emulated second and each time a VGA retrace wait is detected (see VideoBiosServicesDispatcher::tick3DA).
+Screen is refreshed 30 times per second and each time a VGA retrace wait is detected (see VideoBiosServicesDispatcher::tick3DA).

 ### Emulator features
 CPU: